Cosmian/cloudproof_java/README.md

 ## Confidential KMS

-Cosmian offers a confidential KMS in the cloud.
+Cosmian offers a confidential KMS in the Cosmian Confidential Cloud.
 The KMS operations are protected with the same technology used for the Confidential Micro Services, so Cosmian never learns anything about the keys stored in the KMS or the operations performed with those keys inside the KMS (encryption, decryption, signature,...).

 Use of Cosmian KMS is included with the services above.

 The KMS offers a KMIP 2.1 interface.

-*only the operations required to enable the Confidential Data Access and Confidential Micro Services are publicly available for now.
+*only the KMS operations required to enable the Confidential Data Access and Confidential Micro Services are publicly available for now.
 Contact Cosmian for full KMS access*